 Mourners in Kielce, Poland, gather around coffins after townspeople killed 42 Jews in an antisemitic rampage in 1946.

 Help students understand the 10 Questions for Young Changemakers developed by Professor Danielle Allen from Harvard University and the YPP Network.
-Download an 8.5 X 11 of the infographic here.
+Download full-sized infographic here.